SteveJustin1963/tec-EEG/README.md

 ### Iterate
 - connect to https://github.com/SteveJustin1963/tec-BRAIN
-- Cognitive radio links to form mental mesh links between multiple humans and or tec-Brains
+- Cognitive links with other people, animals or the tec-Brain
 - https://github.com/SteveJustin1963/tec-Cogni-io